runyanjake/whitney/README.md

 ##### Grafana

 Grafana instance for Whitney.
-Serves Node-Exporter system metrics held in Prometheus.
+Creates a Grafana instance along with the dependancies Prometheus and Node-Exporter.
 Served at `www.grafana.whitney.rip`.

 ##### Minecraft